swkim01/webiopi-dht/README.md

 4.) copy __init__.py and dhtXX.py to [WebIOPi's source path]/python/webiopi/devices/sensor directory.

 5.)
-Install and start WebIOPi
+Install and start WebIOPi.

 Since the python dht module operates on python 2.7, you have to install WebIOPi with python 2.7 also.
 ```shell
 sed -i 's/ python3//' setup.sh